Jones slopes and coarse volume of near-alternating links: Introduction

-The Strong Slope Conjecture is currently known for alternating knots \cite{Gar11}, adequate knots \cite{FKP13}, which is a generalization of alternating knots by Definition \ref{defn:adequate-diagram}, iterated $(p, q)$-cables of torus knots and iterated cables of adequate knots \cite{KT15}, and families of 3-tangle pretzel knots \cite{LV}.
-It is also known for all knots with up to 9 crossings \cite{Gar11, KT15, Howie} and an infinite family of arborescent non-Montesinos knots \cite{HD17}.
+The Strong Slope Conjecture is currently known for alternating knots \cite{Gar11}, adequate knots \cite{FKP11, FKP13}, which is a generalization of alternating knots, see Definition \ref{defn:adequate-diagram}, iterated $(p, q)$-cables of torus knots and iterated cables of adequate knots \cite{KT15}, graph knots \cite{MT17, BMT18}, and families of 3-tangle pretzel knots \cite{LV}, as well as families of 3-tangle Montesinos knots \cite{LYL18}.
+It is also known for all knots with up to 9 crossings \cite{Gar11, KT15, Howie}, and an infinite family of arborescent non-Montesinos knots \cite{HD17}.
 The Slope Conjecture is also known for 2-fusion knots \cite{GR14}.

+A major difficulty in studying the Conjecture is determining the Jones slope of a knot.
+Compared to the approaches of the previous results, the techniques developed in this paper does not rely on specific structure of the graph $G$ giving rise to $D = \partial(F_G)$.
+The choice of a single negative twist region is made to simplify the exposition.
+With more work, it would be possible to extend Theorem \ref{thm:degree} to links with diagrams obtained from Murasugi sums of an adequate diagram with a non-adequate torus link diagram, and highly twisted links with more than one negative twist region satisfying additional graphical constraints.

+Furthermore, preliminary evidence from pretzel links with an arbitrary number of tangles suggests that the approach developed in this paper may also be used to determine Jones slopes for links for which the conditions for being near-alternating do not hold.
+In other words, if $D = \partial(F_G)$ is a link diagram where $G$ is a 2-connected, finite, weighted planar graph without one-edged loops with a single negative edge of weight $r<0$, so that the quantities $\omega$ and $t$ still make sense, we expect that $\frac{\omega}{t} \leq |r|$ implies that the Jones slope is non-integral, or, it is not realized by a state surface.
+We explore this in an up-coming paper on the Slope Conjecture for Montesinos knots \cite{GLV18}.

-In the context of the Strong Slope Conjecture, Theorem \ref{thm:degree} says that $js_K= \{-2c_-(D)-2r\}$ and $jx_K=\{c(D)-|s_A(D)|+r\}$.
-The surface realizing $js_K$ and $jx_K$ from Theorem \ref{thm:degree} is a state surface corresponding to a Kauffman state constructed as follows.
+Another difficulty in approaching Conjecture \ref{conj:slopes} is in finding surfaces with boundary slopes equal to the Jones slopes and proving that they are essential.
+In the context of the Conjecture, Theorem \ref{thm:degree} says that $js_K= \{-2c_-(D)-2r\}$ and $jx_K=\{c(D)-|s_+(D)|+r\}$.
+A surface realizing $js_K$ and $jx_K$ from Theorem \ref{thm:degree} is a state surface corresponding to a Kauffman state.
+In this case, we are fortunate that the criteria for essential spanning surfaces by the works of Ozawa \cite{Oza11} and Ozawa and Rubinstein \cite{OR12} readily apply to show that it is a Jones surface.

-\begin{defn} Given a Kauffman state $\sigma$ on a link diagram $D$, we may form the \emph{$\sigma$-state surface}, denoted by $S_{\sigma}(D)$, by filling in the disjoint circles in $s_{\sigma}(D)$ with disks, and replacing each segment recording the previous location of the crossing by half-twisted bands.
-See Figure \ref{fig:abressurface}. \end{defn}
+\begin{defn} Given a Kauffman state $\sigma$ on a link diagram $D$, we may form the \emph{$\sigma$-state surface}, denoted by $S_{\sigma}(D)$, by filling in the disjoint circles in $s_{\sigma}(D)$ with disks, and replacing each segment recording the previous location of the crossing by a half-twisted band as shown in Figure \ref{fig:abressurface}. \end{defn}